smartmobilefactory/SMF-iOS-CommonProjectSetupFiles/README.md

 #### Optional: Call the SwiftLint script without using the setup script
 If you want to copy the SwiftLint configuration and lint the code without integrating the setup script you can call `Submodules/SMF-iOS-CommonProjectSetupFiles/SwiftLint/copy-and-run-swiftlint-config.sh` directly.

-### Codebeat

-[Codebeat](http://codebeat.co) is a service which provides static code analysis.
-The integration isn't done in the repo itself.
-But ignore and configuration files should be added to customize rules and ignore unwanted code (like generated source files).

-The Codebeat configuration files copying is integrated in the [setup script](#setup).
-If it shouldn't be used you can pass the flag `--no-codebeat`.

-#### Optional: Call the Codebeat configuration script without using the setup script
-If you want to copy the Codebeat configuration files without integrating the setup script you can call `Submodules/SMF-iOS-CommonProjectSetupFiles/Codebeat/copy-codebeat-config.sh` directly.

 ### Xcode version check